The Academicians of the Royal Academy

 The Academicians of the Royal Academy (also known as Life School of the Royal Academy) is an oil painting executed in 1771–72 by Johan Zoffany.
 The group portrait was produced shortly after the foundation of the Royal Academy of Arts in London in 1769.
 It portrays 34 of the early members of the Royal Academy preparing for a life drawing class with a nude male life model.
-The two female founding academicians – Angelica Kauffmann and Mary Moser – are not shown as present, as it would have been inappropriate for them to attend a life drawing class in person: rather, Zoffany includes them by showing their portraits hanging on the walls.
+The two female founding academicians – Angelica Kauffmann and Mary Moser – are not shown as present, as it would have been deemed inappropriate for them to attend a life drawing class in person: rather, Zoffany includes them by showing their portraits hanging on the walls.

 Description

 The oil on canvas painting measures 101.1 × 147.5 cm.
 It may have been commissioned by George III and it is held in the Royal Collection.
 It draws inspiration from Raphael's School of Athens, with the artist Joshua Reynolds and the anatomist William Hunter taking the roles of Plato and Aristotle in a new "School of London".

 The painting depicts the academy's cluttered drawing room at Old Somerset House, demolished from 1775 – a working space not a show space, decorated with various paintings and casts of statues.
 A nude male life model has taken a pose on a platform to the right.
 A second male model is shown in the act of removing his clothes, in the pose of the Spinario sculpture.
 An hourglass times each pose, but also acts as a memento mori, that life is short but art is long ("Ars longa, vita brevis").
 The main source of light is a large oil lamp hanging from the ceiling, creating deep shadows on the walls: its flames show the colours of a Newtonian spectrum.
 A table running round the edge of the room has individual shaded candleholders for each of the artists.